Statement of Values

 - Any party member may resign their membership by giving written notice to the party secretary.
 Their name must then be removed from the membership list within 10 days.

-- A party member will be automatically stripped of their membership should they undertake to stand in a public election to the States of Jersey against an endorsed party candidate.
+- A party member will be automatically stripped of their membership should they undertake to stand in a public election to the States Assembly against an endorsed party candidate.

 The party shall elect a –